Are Arne Slot's Liverpool Premier League title contenders this season?

 How much that ultimately cost Liverpool in their quadruple bid is hard to say, but it is something Hughes and Slot are determined will not be repeated this time around and that is why the Dutchman was so determined to bring Ruben Peeters with him from Feyenord.

-Peeters, who brings with him to Anfield a master's degree in sports sciences from KU Leuven, was head of physical performance at the Eredivisie club and during the 32-year-old's three years working with Slot in Rotterdam they enjoyed a remarkable 90 per-cent-plus plus player availability level.
+Peeters, who comes with a master's degree in sports sciences from KU Leuven, was head of physical performance at the Eredivisie club and during the 32-year-old's three years working with Slot in Rotterdam, they enjoyed a remarkable 90 per-cent-plus plus player availability level.

 And the early signs look promising, with Slot so far only unable to call upon Jones with a minor muscle twinge in the opening three games of the season, although the midfielder is now back in training.